-You can take either a train or a bus or Phnom Penh to Kep, both forms of transport take about the same time.
+You can take either a train or a bus from Phnom Penh to Kep, both forms of transport take about the same time.

-There are two daily direct bus services from Phnom Penh to Kep which you can book online.
+There are two daily direct bus services from Phnom Penh to Kep available to book online.

 Use the Search Box below to buy your tickets from Phnom Penh to Kep.

 - Bus services from Phnom Penh to Kep depart from the Giant Ibis Phnom Penh bus terminal on Street 90 in Phnom Penh.

 Kep Bus Stop